gumdropsteve/Harmonia/README.md

 **Something goes wrong - Dispute opened**

-3. One of the parties (`offeror` or `offeree`) feels something went wrong, and would like to be compensated accordingly.
+3. One of the parties (`offeror` or `offeree`) feels something went wrong, and would like to be compensated accordingly
     - That party [opens](https://github.com/gumdropsteve/dispute-resolution/blob/main/contracts/Arbitrator.sol#L139-L176) a _Dispute_ and becomes the _Dispute_'s `plantiff`
     - The other party, now the _Dispute_'s `defendant`, is notified
 4. The `defendant` has a few options: 1.
 Settle 2.
 Counter 3.
 Decline